nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 of tutees whenever changes are necessary.
     * Pros: Less prone to bugs, and is simpler for developers to implement.
     * Cons: Not user-friendly and takes multiple steps for the user.

+### List feature

+There are three commands that deal with listing tutees:

+1. `ListCommand` - Shows the current list of all tutees in the list
+2. `ListByDayCommand` - Shows the current list of tutees who have lessons on a specified day
+3. `ListUnPaidCommand` - Shows the current list of tutees who have not paid

+The `ListCommand` extends the `Command` class.
+Both the `ListByDayCommand` and the `ListUnPaidCommand` extend the `ListCommand` class.
+All three commands override `Command#execute`.
+The `ListCommandParser` is responsible for returning the appropriate `ListCommand`  based on the command format.

+The `ListByDayCommand`  is initialised with a `DayPredicate` and updates

 ### List by day feature
 The `ListByDayCommand` extends the `ListCommand` class.
 It is initialised with a `DayPredicate` and updates